Model of Patroni Passive Failure

 Next-generation OLTP engine for PostgreSQL

-How to use other PostgreSQL kernel forks in Pigsty?
-Such as Citus, Babelfish, IvorySQL, PolarDB, etc.
+How to use PostgreSQL kernel forks in Pigsty, such as Citus, Babelfish, IvorySQL, PolarDB, and more.

 Deploy native high-availability Citus horizontally sharded clusters with Pigsty, seamlessly scaling PostgreSQL across multiple shards and accelerating OLTP/OLAP queries.